h5md/h5md/draft.rst

     this dimension are irrelevant.

-Information on the geometry of the box edges and on the coordinate offset is stored as attributes or as data groups, depending on whether the box is fixed in time or not.
+Information on the geometry of the box edges and on the coordinate offset is stored as datasets or as data groups, depending on whether the box is fixed in time or not.
 If all elements of ``boundary`` are ``none``, ``edges`` and ``offset`` may be omitted.